transcriptaze/taps2beats/README.md

 --shift                Adjusts all beats (and times) so that the first beat in the
                        interval falls on 0s.

---json                 Formats the output as prettified JSON.
+--json                 Formats the output as prettified JSON, with all the times converted
+                       to seconds (to a precision of 1ms)
 ```

 #### Examples